 Most manufacturers would say that when Amazon launches a private label look-alike, it’s their worst nightmare.
 While it’s true that Amazon’s private label poses threats to leading brands, it can also be an opportunity to learn and grow.
-In this article, I’ll present how some manufacturers are using Amazon’s label to their advantage.
-I’ll also cover how Amazon’s label aspirations are likely much larger than anyone thinks.
+In this article, I’ll present how some manufacturers are using Amazon private label to their advantage.
+I’ll also cover how Amazon’s private label aspirations are likely much larger than anyone thinks.

 How big is Amazon’s private label business?

 Well, it depends on the category.
 In 2018, Amazon’s private label sales were $7.5B, or less than 1% of total Amazon sales, even counting large brands like Kindle, Alexa, and Amazon Basics.
-However, if you’re one of these brands, it certainly doesn’t feel small – and Amazon’s share of these categories is much greater.
+However, if you’re one of these brands, it certainly doesn’t feel small – and Amazon’s private label share of these categories is much greater.

 In fact, anything that pushes your products further down in search results is reason to act.
 Below, I’ll provide five tactics our clients use to take control.
 But first…